 Safety improvement: the field operator is supported remotely by an ABB engineer with a strong product expertise.

-Taking a medium size Data Center as example, RAISE can allow an estimated saving of 125k$ per year related to the direct damage suffered by equipment due to incidents, and approximately 740k$ per year related to consequential damage
+Taking a medium size Data Center as example, RAISE can allow an estimated saving of 125k$ per year related to the direct damage suffered by equipment due to incidents, and approximately 740k$ per year related to consequential damage.